 These balances result from the time lag between the dates that goods and services are provided or reimbursable expenditures occur, transactions are recorded in the accounting system, and payments between funds are made.

-The Nutrition Service Fund transferred \$200,000 to the General Fund for indirect charges, and the Community Service Fund transferred \$293,967 to the General Fund for current year operating surplus.
+The Nutrition Service Fund transferred \$200,000 to the General Fund for indirect charges, and the General Fund transferred \$596,106 to the Community Service Fund to resolve the operating deficit in that fund.

 Note 9 - Long-term Debt